CRIM 108 - Directed Policing

 ABOUT THE PROGRAM:

 Fresno State University and the Fresno County Sheriff's Office have maintained a long-standing partnership through the Criminology (CRIM) 108 program.
 This partnership has been in existence for over 50 years.
-Hundreds, if not thousands, of this nation's law enforcement professionals have attended and graduated from this hands-on course.
-Subject matter experts comprised of Sheriff’s Office Training and Academy staff provide instruction with the most up-to-date, cutting-edge professional training in the industry.
-CRIM 108 is an exceptional course, open to Fresno State Criminology majors.
+Thousands of this nation's law enforcement professionals have attended and graduated from this exceptional course.
+Subject matter experts comprised of Sheriff’s Office Training and Academy staff provide instruction with the most up-to-date, cutting-edge professional training in the law enforcement industry.
+The CRIM 108 course is open to Fresno State Criminology majors.
+Non-criminology majors may be considered for the program, with prior approval from the course professor.

-The goal of the CRIM 108 program is to provide training and real-world experience to Fresno State Criminology students who are interested in a future career in law enforcement.
+The goal of the CRIM 108 program is to provide hands-on training and real-world experience to Fresno State Criminology students who are interested in a future career in law enforcement or public safety.
 The ultimate objective is for the student to be hired full-time with the Fresno County Sheriff’s Office, or other law enforcement agency, after the student has completed their bachelor’s degree.
-This program has a long history of producing some of the finest law enforcement officers around and will continue this endeavor well into the future.
+This program has a long history of producing some of the finest law enforcement officers around.

 NEW STUDENT ENROLLMENT:

-New student enrollment occurs in the Fall semester of each academic year.
-New CRIM 108 cohorts start during the Fall Semester only.
+New student enrollment (cohorts) occurs in the Fall semester of each academic year.
 Students will not be accepted/enrolled during the Spring or Summer semesters.
-However, you may begin submitting your application forms once the updated forms have been posted on the website [see instructions below].
+However, you may begin submitting your application forms once the updated forms have been posted on this website [see instructions below].
+New forms are usually posted in March, each year.

 Students generally enter the program their Junior year at Fresno State.
 The CRIM 108 program requires a two (2) year commitment, which encompasses both the student’s Junior and Senior years.
-Furthermore, students should be at least twenty (20) years of age at the time they apply for the program.
+Furthermore, students should be at least twenty (20) years of age at the time they start the program.
+Any exceptions to this age and time requirement must be approved by the course instructor.
+Feel free to contact the course instructor with any specific questions you may have.

 A MESSAGE FROM THE PROFESSOR:

 Updated forms for the CRIM 108 program will be posted well in advance of the enrollment deadline.
-I will aim to post these forms on the website sometime during the Spring semester.
+I will aim to post these forms on the website sometime during the Spring semester (usually in March).
 Having read the “New Student Enrollment” information above, if you wish to apply for the program, you must complete the following two forms:

 - The “New Student Screening” form